glenkleidon/JSON-ND/README.md

 }
 ```

-In cases where there is no pre-arranged style, the style qualifier can be added as an additional element.
+In cases where there is no pre-arranged style, the style qualifier may be added as an additional element.

 ```
 {